Welcome to our detailed guide to Bullet Journaling for beginners that will answer all the questions you might have about this planning system.

 Ok.
 Decided?
 Not yet?
 Take your time.
 I’ll go have a cup of nice tea.

-You done?
+Are you done?
 Great!
 Time to start preparing.
-Based on all my mistakes and such, I’ve compiled a list of 11 Things You Should Know Before Starting A Bullet Journal.
+Based on all my mistakes and such, here are a few things you should consider before starting:

 Bullet Journal Supplies – What Do You Need?

 One of the most common questions I get is about stationery.
 What pens are the best?
 What journal should I buy?
 What supplies would you recommend for beginners?

 You can start a journal with just a few essential Bullet Journal supplies: a notebook and a pen.
 That’s it, really!
 But if we‘re being honest here for a minute, you’d probably want to have a little something extra to add a little spark to your journal, right?
 I’m here to help you out.

 First, let’s get back to your why; this will help you realize what you might need.
 Are you a busy person and just need a notebook to keep your notes organized?
 Maybe a notebook and a pen are all you need!

 Are you a minimalist and want to have one of those stunning black-and-white journals?
 Maybe to the usual set you can add a fineliner or two.